Zine reviews, Nov 2009Posted by Catherine Elms on November 19, 2009 Blog posts | zine reviews | | 4 comments

 Ivana Stab, Australia

 This issue of Feels Like Friday is my favourite of all the issues I’ve read, which makes is so much more saddening when she announces that this issue will possibly be the last!
-This is quite an interesting zine, and pretty different to other zines I’ve read.
 This issue in particular is unique, consisting of an eclectic mixture of short written pieces, including stream-of-consciousness musings, philosophical thoughts, unfinished sentences and pithy statements.
 This zine is also gorgeous to look at, with a lot of interesting black and white images and backgrounds.
 Although this style of zine is quite different, the fact that every written piece is less than 150 words can make the zine difficult to read.
 She flits from subject to subject never referencing back, and by the time you reach the end of the zine it can feel as if you’ve not engaged with the writing enough – I would’ve liked some of her short pieces on feminism in particular to be at least 3 times the length.
-Having said that, Ivana comes across as a fiercely intelligent and independent woman, and there’s a certain anger and power that comes through in her writing which is very inspiring.
+Having said that, Ivana comes across as a fiercely intelligent and independent woman, and there’s a simmering anger and power that comes through in her writing which is very inspiring.